For Electricians & ContractorsLicensed Electricians · General Contractors

 Recurring Revenue Opportunity

 Beyond one-time installation, plug-in solar creates opportunities for annual maintenance checks, system optimization, panel cleaning, and monitoring subscriptions.
-Some contractors report $200–$400/year per customer in recurring revenue.
+Early adopters forecast $200–$400/year per customer in recurring revenue as the service model matures.

 Service Package Models